You know you have gotten old when you find medicine in your medicine cabinet.

 People give me things.

-It speaks to how I view the world of things that humans do not understand.
+It speaks to how I view the world of things that people do not understand.

 At least in my mind, all the things that we do not understand can be divided into three categories: science, faith and magic.